wechaty/wechaty/README.md

 ```

 # Test
-Wechaty use TAP protocol to test itself by tape.
+Wechaty use [TAP protocol](http://testanything.org/) to test itself by [tape](https://github.com/substack/tape).

+To test Wechaty, run:
 ```bash
 $ npm test
 ```

+Know more about tape: [Why I use Tape Instead of Mocha & So Should You](https://medium.com/javascript-scene/why-i-use-tape-instead-of-mocha-so-should-you-6aa105d8eaf4#.qxrrf2938)

 # Version History